 Before diving into the nuances of blockchain implementation, organizations need to be sure if blockchain is the only rational solution to their current issues.
-The time when enterprises need to look beyond the hype and consider blockchain from a business standpoint has finally come.
+The time when enterprises need to look beyond the blockchain hype and consider the technology from a business standpoint has finally come.

 Enterprises need to answer these five questions to see if blockchain is applicable: